In order to lead implementation based on developed policies and technologies, TIP Platform (Total 15 sessions) will serve as an arena/ means/ media to

 - • Bridge developed and developing countries by exchanging their technologies and policies

 The objective of TIP platform is to promote global discussion on practical solutions for water challenges at various scales.
 The platform will be designed to provide practical and innovative guidelines to those who seek for practical know-hows and lessons learned from successful implementation of water policies.
-TIP also aims to provide market places with the emerging science and technologies and engineering services for active engagement in global water issues.
-The activities of TIP in KIWW will develop the robust network for international cooperation in water sectors and provide practical advice for further projects and future collaborative works.
+It also aims to provide market places with emerging science and technologies and engineering services for active engagement in global water issues.
+The activities of TIP platform in KIWW will develop a robust network for international cooperation in water sectors and provide practical advice for further projects and future collaborative works.

 THREE KEY WORDS

 TIP Platform seeks to be based upon three core keywords, technology, implementation, and policy.

 - Technology in Feasibility study, Design, Construction, Operation, Maintenance, Monitoring, Treatment, Restoration, ICT including Artificial Intelligence (AI), Big Data, etc.

 - Policy linked with technologies and implementation promoting efficiency, sustainability, partnership, governance, green economy, culture, and environment

 - Implementation by sharing best practices, strategies, and processes based on well-defined policies and both appropriate and developed technologies